 Student wellbeing support program

-What are the funding arrangements for the Student Wellbeing Support Program 2018-2020?
+Funding arrangements for the Student Wellbeing Support Program 2020

-The Student Wellbeing Support Program 2018 – 2020 is a 3-year program to assist schools, working in partnership with their local community, with additional funding for a student wellbeing support officer to support school wellbeing approaches.
+The Student Wellbeing Support Program 2018 ?
+2020 is a 3-year program to assist schools, working in partnership with their local community, through additional funding for a student wellbeing support officer to support school wellbeing approaches.

-The NSW Department of Education will provide annual funding to schools of $7,000 to engage a student wellbeing support officer.
+The NSW Department of Education provides annual funding to schools of $7,000 to engage a student wellbeing support officer.
 Schools must contribute $7,000 and source $7,000 from the community.
 Schools and communities may choose to contribute more than $7,000.

-Successful schools are required to participate in annual reporting and program evaluation.
+Successful schools on the program are required to participate in annual reporting and program evaluation.
 This may include:

 - Confirmation that the school contribution of $7,000 is available for the following year